ram-sah/LinkedIn-Assessments/JQuery/JQuery.md

 - [ ] by checking the value of $('#same-address').checked

-- [ ] by checking the value of $('#same-address').prop('checked')
+- [x] by checking the value of $('#same-address').prop('checked')

 - [ ] by checking the value of $('#same-address').attr('checked')

 - [ ] by checking the value of $('#same-address').val()

 >### Q2.
 The following page snippet includes a couple of messages in a list, and a code snippet that retrieves a few hundred messages from an API endpoint using AJAX.
-How can you add these new items to the .message-area--list element in the most performant way?
+How can you add these new items to the message-area--list element in the most performant way?
 ```js
 <div class="message-area">
    <ul class="message-area--list">